Hughshine/btor2-algo-select/README.md

 # Algorithm Selection for Btor2 Circuit

+This repository contains initial experiments on algorithm selection for Btor2 circuit verification.

-You can firstly scan through the [ipython notebook](main.ipynb) to get an overview of the preliminary experiments.
+You can firstly scan through the [ipython notebook](main.ipynb) to get an overview of it.

 Steps:
 1. install `python3` and related packages